 12. Perform the business processes (User actions) on your application which VuGen will record in the backend.
 You can see the ‘Recording events’ increases as you progress through the navigation.

 13. You can add a comment, text check, rendezvous point and new transactions like Login, Search etc. during the recording.
 These actions can be modified even after the generation of the script in the script enhancement phase.

 14. Click the ‘Stop’ button (shown in Figure 09) on the floating toolbar on the completion of the recording.
-When you click the ‘Stop’ button (in Square Shape) then VuGen starts the code generation process and you can see the ‘Code Generation’ pop-up with progress bar.
+When you click the ‘Stop’ button (in Square Shape) VuGen starts the code generation process and you can see the ‘Code Generation’ pop-up with a progress bar.